dlibby-/EditContext/explainer.md

     void selectionChanged(unsigned long start, unsigned long end);
     void layoutChanged(DOMRect controlBounds, DOMRect selectionBounds);
     void textChanged(unsigned long start, unsigned long end, USVString updateText);

     readonly attribute USVString currentTextBuffer;
     readonly attribute EditContextTextRange currentSelection;

+    attribute EditContextInputType type;
 };

 ```

+## Open Issues

+How to deal with the object model for focus, which is currently expressed via an Element (e.g. document.activeElement).
+Additionally how do we define tab ordering?
+Could we associate the EditContext with an element and have it 'forward' events?

+No mention of accessibility --- need integration so that screen readers also have context as to where the caret/selection is placed in the content.